 - Pop out of the container and hang outside

-- Container to freeze the water in (aluminum pie plate, cake pans, plastic food storage containers, or margarine, ice cream, or yogurt tubs)
+- Container to freeze the water in (aluminum pie plate, cake pans, or regular plastic food storage containers, used margarine, ice cream, or yogurt tubs)

-- Natural elements (twigs, leaves, berries, pine cones)
+- Nature treasures (twigs, leaves, berries, pine cones)

 - Water